romaluev/romaluev/README.md

 I'm a developer & builder.
 Working on real products, experimenting with SaaS, automation, and content.

-- 🔨 Founder of OshLab — tools for future Cafe & Restaurants
+- 🔨 Co-Founder @ OshLab — tools for future Cafe & Restaurants
 - 💻 Building with Go, Laravel, Next, and TypeScript
 - 🧠 Interested in startups, micro-SaaS, and AI